videothrone/minimal-blog/README.md

 ## Features

-- The blog has three pages and one dynamic page / route: `Home`, `Posts`, `Create post` and `[id]` which creates a individual page for every blog entry.
+- The blog has three pages and one dynamic page / route: `Home`, `Posts`, `Create post` and `[id]` which creates a individual page for every blog entry
+- `Home` shows some basic content and snippets of the three newest posts
+- `Posts` shows snippets of all posts (and links to them)
-- `Create posts` is protected by Kinde Auth and setup the `middleware.ts` file
+- The `Create post` route is protected by Kinde Auth and setup the `middleware.ts` file
-- Created posts are saved via Prisma in a SQLlite file in the `/prisma` folder
+- Created posts are saved via Prisma in a SQLlite file within the `/prisma` folder

 ## Getting Started